JavaHammes/room4A.dev/content/posts/cuckoo_filters.md

 ## What are Cuckoo Filters?

 ### Short Answer:
-A Cuckoo Filter is a small and fast way to check if something is probably in a set.
+A Cuckoo filter is a small and fast way to check if something is probably in a set.
 It uses little memory, works quickly, and lets you remove items, while still keeping errors low.

 ### The Longer Explanation:

-Cuckoo Filters are a modern alternative to [Bloom filters](https://systemdesign.one/bloom-filters-explained/) for approximate set membership queries.
+Cuckoo filters are a modern alternative to [Bloom filters](https://systemdesign.one/bloom-filters-explained/) for approximate set membership queries.
 They allow you to check whether an item is probably in a set, with the guarantee that you'll never get a false negative (i.e., if it says "no", the item is definitely not there).

-Unlike Bloom Filters, Cuckoo Filters support deletions and retain high lookup performance even when nearly full.
+Unlike Bloom filters, Cuckoo filters support deletions and retain high lookup performance even when nearly full.
 This makes them ideal for large-scale systems, like caches, databases, or networking equipment, where fast, memory-efficient lookups matter more than perfect accuracy.

 ### A Quick Detour: Bloom Filters

-Before we can appreciate why cuckoo filters are cool, we've got to take a quick look at what came before them: **Bloom filters**.
+Before we can appreciate why Cuckoo filters are cool, we've got to take a quick look at what came before them: **Bloom filters**.
 Think of them as the grandparent in the family of "probably-in-the-set" data structures.

 So what do they do?
 A Bloom filter lets you ask: "Is this item in my set?"
 And it'll give you one of two answers: